jawahar-shazab/docs/docs/api.md

 POST /v1/schedules/pushSchedule/:agentId
 ```

-Pushes a schedule to the specified agent.
+This API pushes a schedule to a specified agent, identified by `agentId`.
+It ensures that the agent operates according to the predefined schedule, such as executing specific tasks or processes at designated times.

 #### 5.Get Schedule